 Best Practices for Square Invoices

-Square invoices are a great way to bill your customers without having to worry about entering in your customer’s payment card information.
+Square Invoices are a great way to bill your customers without having to worry about manually entering in your customer’s payment card information.
 However, this gives you less visibility into how your customer is paying, so we recommend following these best practices.

 Know your customer

 You’re in control of sending a Square invoice, so it’s important to know who you’re working with.
 Take additional steps to call your customer for large or unusual orders.
 If your customer is unable to speak on the phone or the phone number they provide doesn’t work, don’t proceed with a sale.